Adam262/cool-counter/LESSONS_LEARNED.md

 *Via env var*

 * Remember we need to tell our web server the name of the Redis host
-* You can pass in the host name via a k8s-generated env var, in this case `COOL_COUNTER_REDIS_SERVICE_HOST`
-* This approach works but has quirks, namely order dependency.
-You need to apply `redis-service` before anything else.
 * `k exec <some-web-pod-name> -- printenv` will show a system env var called `COOL_COUNTER_REDIS_SERVICE_HOST`
 * Then pass this to your `web-deployment`.
 It will override the `REDIS_HOST` env var set in your Dockerfile
+* This approach works but has quirks, namely order dependency.
+You need to apply `redis-service` before anything else.

 *Via DNS*

-* This approach is a nicer then the env var approach because you can refer to the DNS name before the service exists.
+* This approach is nicer then the env var approach because you can refer to the DNS name before the service exists.
 There is no order dependency in creating your resources
 * K8s provides a deterministic DNS convention.
 Eg, lookup a service hostname by `<service-name>.<namespace>.svc.cluster.local`

 * View a pod's DNS entry: